nanoframework/nanoframework.github.io/content/getting-started-guides/build-esp32.md

 You should use the _develop_ branch for mainstream development or the _develop-network_ branch to work with the networking features which is currently a work in progress.

 Make sure to put this folder high enough on your drive, that you won't trigger long filename issues.
 CMAKE does not support filenames in excess of 250 characters.
+The recommended location is `C:\nanoFramework`.

 A guide to making contributions is provided [here](https://github.com/nanoframework/Home/blob/master/CONTRIBUTING.md)